tiktok/knit/README.md

 There are 2 basic concepts in Knit:

-- `@Provides`, producers should be marked with `@Provides`, it means this member can be used for provide something.
+- `@Provides`, producers should be marked with `@Provides`, it means this member can be used to provide something.
 - `by di`, consumers should be marked with `by di`, marked properties should be injected by dependency injection.

 In the previous case:

-- `User` has be marked with `@Provides`, it means `User` provides its constructor as a dependency provider, and this provider need a `String` provided to construct a `User`.
+- `User` has been marked with `@Provides`, it means `User` provides its constructor as a dependency provider, and this provider needs a `String` provided to construct a `User`.
-- `UserService` has a constructor which need a `String` and it also provides this type inside `UserService`.
+- `UserService` has a constructor which needs a `String` and it also provides this type inside `UserService`.
 - `UserService.user` can be injected through provided `User` constructor and provided parameter `name`.
 - For `UserService` call-site, the only thing needs to do is construct it like a normal constructor call, and access its member directly.

-## Advance Usages 📚
+## Advance Usage 📚

-Check [the Advance Usages](docs/README.md) document for more, we have a separate page to show the detailed usages and some principles
+Check [the Advance Usage](docs/README.md) document for more, we have a separate page to show the detailed usage and some principles

 ## Setup 📦